Davenchy/media-share/README.md

 # MediaShare

+### Repo README

 **MediaShare** is a full-stack web application that allows users to upload, manage, and share media (images/videos).
 It includes a backend built with TypeScript, a web frontend built with React, and uses Docker to manage the services.
 The application supports basic user authentication, media upload (images/videos), and media interaction (like/unlike).

+To enhance user experience, MediaShare features **real-time notifications** using **Server-Sent Events (SSE)**.
+When a user performs an action such as uploading, updating, or deleting media, or interacting via likes, other users receive a live refresh event, prompting them to refetch the updated media.
+This functionality ensures users always see the latest content without needing to manually reload.

 ## Live Demo